Skip to main content

 Resetting to Defaults

-After you scale up or down the number of Dremio pods, if helm upgrade is run again (either for scaling, changing your configuration, or upgrading) the configuration resets to the defaults specified in the values.yaml file.
+After you scale up or down the number of Dremio pods, if you run helm upgrade again (whether for scaling, changing your configuration, or upgrading), the configuration resets to the defaults specified in the values.yaml file.

-All scaling values remain in affect until you run the helm upgrade command.
-When a subsequent helm upgrade command is run, values are reset to the default in the value.yaml file.
+All scaling values remain in effect until you run the helm upgrade command.
+When you run a subsequent helm upgrade command, values are reset to the default in the value.yaml file.
 For example, if you scale up the secondary-coordinators to 3 and then scale up the executors to 5, the secondary-coordinator is reset to 0 (default) after the executor is scaled up to 5.

 note

-Scale to zero: If you scale all of the Dremio pods down to zero (0), you are effectively shutting down the Dremio cluster.
+Scaling all of the Dremio pods down to 0 effectively shuts down the Dremio cluster.

 To permanently change your default values, update the values.yaml file.
 See Changing your Configuration for more information.

-For example, if you want to permanently increase the number of Dremio executor pods to five (5):
+For example, to permanently change the number of Dremio executor pods:

-1. Edit the values.yaml file and change the number of executor pods via executor.count.
-In this example, executor.count is 5 and the other executor defaults remain unchanged.
+1. Edit the values.yaml file and change the number of executor pods specified for the executor.count property.
+In this example, executor.count is 5.
+The other executor defaults remain unchanged.

 executor: